tac101a/reddit-auto-translate/README.md

 ]
 ```

-## 🧩 Architecture
+## Architecture

 - `manifest.json`: MV2, persistent background page.
 - `background.js`: Core logic; handles `onBeforeRequest` (blocking) and manages the tried cache.
-- `popup.js`: Handles manual overrides (Open as Translated / Open as Original) and cache clearing.
+- `popup.js`: Manual overrides (Open as Translated / Open as Original) and cache clearing.

-## 📝 Usage
+## Usage

-Just browse Reddit—posts will automatically open in Vietnamese.
+Browse Reddit and posts will open in Vietnamese automatically.

-Click the extension icon to:
+Extension popup actions:

-- **Open as Translated**: Force the current tab to Vietnamese.
+- Open as Translated: force the current tab to Vietnamese.
-- **Open as Original**: Force the current tab to the original version.
+- Open as Original: force the current tab to the original version.
-- **Reset cache**: Clear the session memory if you want to retry redirects.
+- Reset cache: clear session memory to retry redirects.